 There’s no golden rule of what the ratio should be, but always err on the side of being non-promotional, especially at first.

 What content, other than yours, should you share?
 To find out, start by assembling a list of popular keywords in your niche.
-Use the Adwords Keyword Planner to find them.
+Use the Google Ads Keyword Planner to find them.
 Start with a seed keyword such as “healthy eating” or “how to eat healthy”, and record the top 10-20 results.
 Record as many as you like:

 While keywords might seem similar, they will produce different results in the next step.